-The prophet Isaiah not only foretold the sacrifice of Messiah on the cross, but also records that the He will rise from the dead to see the fruits of His saving act.
+The prophet Isaiah not only foretold of the necessary sacrifice of Messiah on the cross, but also records that the He would afterwards rise from the dead to see the fruits of His life-saving act, His redeemed church, the labor of His soul.

 10 …When You make His soul an offering for sin,